tommyc2/TMDB-Movies-Web-App/README.md

 The documentation was very detailed and helped massively in the implementing this part of the project.

 As multiple routes needed to be protected, I wrapped the routes within a route (https://medium.com/@dennisivy/creating-protected-routes-with-react-router-v6-2c4bbaf7bc1c).

+In addition to this, an animated cursor was used in the UI revamp section using this library (https://github.com/stephenscaff/react-animated-cursor/blob/master/readme.md)